 Dr. Danielle Rice, a native of Gahanna, Ohio, currently resides in Powell, Ohio with her husband and two boys.

-Upon receiving her undergraduate degree in Biology, Pre-Med at , she entered where she graduated with honors in February 2003 with a Doctor Of Chiropractic Degree.
+Upon receiving her undergraduate degree in Biology, Pre-Med at Bowling Green State University, she entered Palmer College of Chiropractic where she graduated with honors in February 2003 with a Doctor Of Chiropractic Degree.